-- IG2.28 Disclosure should be made where an equalisation reserve has been established in accordance with the PRA Handbook.
-Where equalisation reserves are established, an entity should disclose the following in the notes to the financial statements: - (a) that the amounts provided are not liabilities because they are in addition to the provisions required to meet the anticipated ultimate cost of settlement of outstanding claims at the reporting date; - 12 Implementation Guidance to accompany FRS 103 (March 2014) Section 2

-- (b) notwithstanding this, they are required by Schedule 3 to the Regulations to be included within technical provisions; and - (c) the impact of the equalisation reserves on equity and the effect of movements in the reserves on the profit or loss for the reporting period.
+- IG2.28 Disclosure should be made where an equalisation reserve has been established in accordance with the PRA Rulebook.
+Where equalisation reserves are established, an entity should disclose the following in the notes to the financial statements: - that the amounts provided are not liabilities because they are in addition to the provisions required to meet the anticipated ultimate cost of settlement of outstanding claims at the reporting date; - (b) notwithstanding this, they are required by Schedule 3 to the Regulations to be included within technical provisions; and - (c) the impact of the equalisation reserves on equity and the effect of movements in the reserves on the profit or loss for the reporting period.